gabrielodorcik/gabrielodorcik/README.md

  ###      Technician by ETEC (Technical School of Centro Paula e Souza) Bento Quirino in 2022.
 Attending the second semester at FATEC Campinas (Faculty of Technology of São Paulo).

- ###      I started in Programming when I had 17 years old, still in high school.
+ ###      I started in Programming when I was 17 years old, still in high school.
 I was never in the technology area, but since I found it, I fell in love.
 I like to say that it was "Passion at first code".
 And since then, I've been getting better and training.

  ###      I'm in love with the Front-End, however, I really like the Back-End.
 At a certain time, I considered going into the area of Cybersecurity or Data Science, I had a soft spot for Python in that sense.
 But Javascript won my heart along with the front end together.